 Laparoscopy:

-• to undergo the examination, it is necessary to go to the hospital for 1-2 days;
+• to undergo the examination you need to go to the hospital for 1-2 days;

 • to assess the patency of the fallopian tubes, chromotubation is performed - the introduction of a sterile solution into the uterine cavity;

-• 8 hours before the operation, it is recommended to refuse food and drink;
+• 8 hours before surgery it is recommended to refuse food and drink;

-• recovery occurs within 2-3 days, quite severe pain is possible, which is natural when the sutures heal;
+• recovery occurs within 2-3 days, quite severe pain is possible, which is natural when the stitches heal;

-• within a month after the procedure, it is necessary to avoid sexual intercourse, you can not lift weights, drink alcoholic beverages and food that is difficult to digest;
+• for a month after the procedure, it is necessary to avoid sexual intercourse, lift heavy objects, drink alcoholic beverages and foods that are difficult to digest;

 Fertiloscopy: